absterjr/Anime-Recommender-System/ReadMe.md

 ### Model
-I have used Cosine Similarity, KNN Based to create recommendation systems
+I have used Cosine Similarity, KNN  as well as Association Rules to create recommendation systems